General Library Policies

 The Evergreen State College Library is committed to providing all patrons a pleasant, safe library environment and quality service.
 See the Guide for Civility and Service.

 Students, staff, faculty, and community borrowers are issued a library account without a fee.
 A valid Evergreen ID also serves as a library card.
 For non-Evergreen patrons a photo ID is required to register for a library account.
 If a person is under age 18 and not an Evergreen student, then a parent or guardian must sign the application before a library card will be issued.
 Community borrowers have access to library materials that check out for an academic quarter (this includes the Main Stacks, Curriculum Room, Children's Collection, audio collection, and maps).
 Films are not available for check out but may be viewed in the library.
-Print a library card application, complete it, and take it (along with photo ID) to the Evergreen Library Circulation Desk.
+Print a library card application (PDF), complete it, and take it (along with photo ID) to the Evergreen Library Circulation Desk.

 Patrons are responsible for reporting changes in address.
 This may be done by speaking with the Circulation staff or updating your account online by going to “view your account” on the main Library Catalog page.
 This will ensure that your library account remains current.